yenugularajeswari/WeatherReport/README.md

 # WeatherReport Project

-The features include the basics, including forecasts, current temperature, hourly forecasts, and more
+The features include the basics, including forecasts, current temperature, hourly forecasts, and more.
+This web App is Compatabile for all the devices.

 **How to Run Code Locally:**